CooperRS/RMStepsController/README.md

 May also work with previous Xcode and iOS SDK versions.
 But it will at least need a system capable of Autolayout (and I think it will look awful on iOS 6 ;)...)

+## Apps using this control
+Using this control in your app or know anyone who does?

+Feel free to add the app to this list: [Apps using RMStepsController](https://github.com/CooperRS/RMStepsController/wiki/Apps-using-RMStepsController)

 ## Credits
 Resources:
 * Joshua Gourneau (GIF of the control in action)